Researcher Spotlight: John P. Leonard, MD

 You are a member and the immediate past-Chair of the Lymphoma Research Foundation Scientific Advisory Board and a member of the Foundation’s MCL Consortium.
 What impact has the Foundation or the consortium had on this research, and/or MCL research generally?

 The Lymphoma Research Foundation has provided key funding to our research and has supported the initial/preliminary studies that led to the development of this trial.
 LRF supports the best science that can impact lymphoma patients, irrespective of what center is performing the work.
 The Foundation’s research grants fill in gaps not met by pharmaceutical and federal funding sources, and allow researchers to pursue promising areas that can benefit patients and the field.
-Grants from the Lymphoma Research Foundation have allowed us to go on to apply additional support in follow-up, including funding from National Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors.
-Institute programs.
+Grants from the Lymphoma Research Foundation have allowed us to go on to apply additional support in follow-up, including funding from National Cancer Institute programs.
 Additionally, such support has allowed us to put together the team and infrastructure to conduct this trial and other aspects of our MCL research program at Weill Cornell and New York Presbyterian.
 Finally, the ability to participate in the Foundation’s MCL Consortium has provided a venue to discuss this research with other MCL researchers and to get feedback and input on the design of new studies.

 I have enjoyed working with LRF throughout my career.
 It has been an organization that is passionate about helping patients and solving big problems in lymphoma research, and has helped countless patients.
 Additionally LRF has links to every leading lymphoma researcher, and is a place where we come together to collaborate and share ideas.